Eldercare and Probate Mediation

 - Mental and physical effects of aging, disabilities, and accommodation in mediation

-- Societal and participant bias, family and cultural attitudes, and their impact on the mediation process
+- Societal and participant bias, and family and cultural attitudes, and their impact on the mediation process

 - Marketing an elder mediation practice

 This training meets the requirements under the Association for Conflict Resolution Elder Decision-Making and Conflict Resolution Section's core objectives for elder mediation training and adult guardianship mediation training.

 Zena Zumeta, is internationally known as both a mediator and trainer of mediators.
 She is president of the Mediation Training and Consultation Institute, Zena Zumeta Mediation Services, and The Collaborative Workplace in Ann Arbor, Michigan.
 She received her juris doctor from the University of Michigan Law School.
 Zumeta is a former board member and president of the Academy of Family Mediators (now merged into the Association for Conflict Resolution), past president of the Michigan Council for Family and Divorce Mediation, and past regional vice president of the Society of Professionals in Dispute Resolution.
 Zumeta is the recipient of the Family Mediation Council-Michigan Lifetime Achievement in Mediation Award; the National Education Association/Saturn Corporation Award for Union-Management Collaboration; the John Haynes Distinguished Mediator Award from ACR; and the Kumba Award from the National Conference on Minorities in ADR.